AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/make-a-program-without-a-period-cost-available-in-revenue-explorer-and-analyzers.md

 >[!TIP]
 >
->Did you notice the&nbsp;Operational&nbsp;option?
+>Did you notice the Operational option?
 This does the opposite.
 It excludes these programs regardless of period cost.

 Nice job!
 Now any program using the modified channel will be included in revenue explorer and analyzers without the need for a period cost.